Omar Atwa Illustrations by Nano Banana 2026

 For every soil there's a sweet spot, called the optimum moisture content.
 At that moisture, with a given amount of compactive effort, the soil reaches its maximum dry density.
 This relationship is determined in a lab using something called a Proctor test, named after the engineer who invented it in the 1930s.

 On site, the contractor manages moisture actively.
 If the dirt is too dry, a water truck drives over it spraying.
 If it's too wet, the foreman waits a day, or runs a disc through the lift to dry it out.
-The inspector walks the site with a nuclear density gauge, taking spot readings to confirm each lift is hitting the spec (typically 95 to 98 percent of maximum dry density).
+The inspector walks the site with a density gauge, taking spot readings to confirm each lift is hitting the spec (typically 95 to 98 percent of Standard Proctor density, depending on what's being built on top).

 Different rollers for different soils